Nithin-hp/Movie-search/README.md

 # Movie-search
-Website which displays the movie information
+website built using reactjs  which gives the infomation about the movies